 Time: 28 min

 The town of Dachau will unfortunately always be linked to one of the worst concentration camps in Germany.
+If you’re looking for an educational day trip from Munich, visiting Dachau Concentration Camp is always a good choice.
 Dachau was the first concentration camp to be built in Germany and soon more would follow the example of Dachau.
 It was built in 1933 and was supposed to be a forced labor camp for “political prisoners” but over the next 12 years, 200,000 people would be imprisoned here and 40,000 would be methodically murdered here and is worth a visit as those who don’t understand history are bound to repeat it.
 (More on Dachau here)

 Time: 48 min

-Located in one of Southern Bavaria’s most stunning regions, surrounded by mountain peaks is Lake Tegernsee.
+Located in one of Southern Bavaria’s most stunning regions, surrounded by mountain peaks is Lake Tegernsee which is a relaxing day trip from Munich to get out of the concrete jungle!
 Scattered around the lake are five small villages hugging the shoreline, easily reachable with trips across the lake by boat.
 Great location for a slower pace with a touch of sophistication.
 (More on Tegernsee here)

 Time: 1 hr 46

-Hailed as one of the most beautiful regions, not just in Germany but in all of Europe.
+Berchtesgaden is hailed as one of the most beautiful regions, not just in Germany but in all of Europe.
 Surrounded by the Berchtesgaden Alps, it’s worth a day trip to this region just to drive around and admire the views, get out and do a bit of hiking or simply enjoy the little village.
+Quite personally, I would even turn this day trip into a long weekend trip as there is a lot to do and the region is absolutely picturesque!
 (More on Berchtesgaden here)

 Time: 2 hr 32